 12 -14º C.

-Grapes undergo strict controls in the vineyards to decide the correct moment to be harvested and transformed into a wine with the right amount of sugar and acidity.
-Must remains in contact with skins for 8-10 hours.
-Fermentation is done in stainless steel tanks at 16-18ºC during 10-12 days, and the result is a light, clean and fruity wine.
+Its grapes undergo strict controls on the vineyards to determine the correct moment to be harvested and transformed into a wine with the right amount of sugar and acidity.
+The must macerates in contact with skins for 8-10 hours.
+Fermentation in stainless steel tanks at 16-18oC for 10-12 days results in a light, clean and fruity wine.